 - Companies with 50 or more employees must comply with the federal Family and Medical Leave Act (FMLA), which allows for up to 12 weeks of unpaid leave (or 26 weeks to care for an active service member).
 The leave may be used to care for a seriously ill parent, spouse, or child.
 Job and health insurance are protected.
 However, approximately half of US companies have fewer than 50 employees and therefore are exempt from FMLA requirements.
 Nonetheless, many use FMLA guidelines to provide support for individual employees.

 - Paid Family Leave (PFL) is a mandated benefit that covers caregivers of a seriously ill parent, child, spouse, or registered domestic partner, as well as new parents.
 California and only a handful of other states currently offer paid family leave.
 In California, employees may receive up to 55% of their wages for six weeks of leave.
 Job security is not protected.
 Workers who already pay in to the existing State Disability Insurance (SDI) system (you will see it as a deduction on your paycheck) are eligible for paid family leave.

 - Some larger employers offer "cafeteria-style" employee benefits, which allow employees to select supplemental dependent care coverage to partially reimburse costs for in-home care or adult day care.
 A few companies offer subsidized payments for geriatric care managers.

 - Sometimes larger businesses organize in-house caregiver support groups, informational "brown-bag" lunch sessions, or coordinate with local community groups or hospitals so that employees can attend an outside support group.

-- Other supportive, low-cost things emplovers can do include publicizing a telephone hot-line for caregivers, or publishing a list of key contacts or advice in the employee newsletter.
+- Other supportive, low-cost things employers can do include publicizing a telephone hotline for caregivers, and publishing a list of key contacts or advice in the employee newsletter.